Wharton Esherick: Life and career

 Esherick’s early furniture was derived from the Arts and Crafts style and decorated with surface carving.
 In the late 1920s he abandoned carving on his furniture, focusing instead on the pure form of the pieces as sculpture.
 In the 1930s he was producing sculpture and furniture influenced by the organicism of Rudolf Steiner, as well as by German Expressionism and Cubism.
 The angular and prismatic forms of the latter two movements gave way to the free-form curvilinear shapes for which he is best known.
 His work was also part of the painting event in the art competition at the 1932 Summer Olympics.

 From furniture and furnishings he progressed to interiors, the most famous being the Curtis Bok House (1935–37).
 Though the house was demolished in 1989, Esherick’s work was saved and the fireplace and adjacent music room doors can be seen in the Philadelphia Museum of Art, and the foyer stairs in the Wolfsonian Museum in Miami, Florida.

 In 1940 the architect George Howe used Esherick’s Spiral Stair (1930) and Esherick furniture to create the “Pennsylvania Hill House” exhibit in the New York World’s Fair “America at Home” Pavilion.
 Esherick’s work was featured in a 1958 retrospective at the Museum of Contemporary Craft and in the 1972 “Woodenworks” exhibition at the Renwick Gallery.
 He exhibited hundreds of times during his life, and his work is in the permanent collections of the Philadelphia Museum of Art, the Pennsylvania Academy of the Fine Arts, the Metropolitan Museum of Art, the Whitney Museum, the Museum of Fine Arts of Boston, and many other museums and galleries.
 Most of his work remains in private hands.

-His home and studio, outside of Valley Forge, Pennsylvania, were his largest piece of art.
-The buildings evolved over forty years as Esherick lived and worked there.
-He continued working on the studio until his death in 1970.
-In 1972 the studio was converted into the Wharton Esherick Museum.
-The property, known as the Wharton Esherick Studio, was declared a National Historic Landmark in 1993.
 The Diamond Rock Schoolhouse, which served as Esherick's painting studio during the 1920s, was acquired by the Wharton Esherick Museum in 2019.

-Esherick was the father of Ruth Bascom (wife of architect Mansfield Bascom, curator emeritus of the Wharton Esherick Museum) and the uncle of American architect Joseph Esherick.
+Esherick was the father of Ruth Bascom (wife of architect Mansfield Bascom, curator emeritus of the Wharton Esherick Museum).
+He was the uncle of American architect Joseph Esherick.